fabriciomurai/lucassxs.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-Welcome to my personal site.
+Welcome to my personal site

 I am currently Undergraduate Statistics in the [Departament of Statistics](https://www.des.uem.br), at the [State University of Maringá](https://www.uem.br) and Junior Data Analyst at [VG Educacional](https://www.vgeducacional.com).
-This website contains some information
+This website contains some information about myself and things I learn, mostly in R, Python, SAS and Web Development.

-[about myself](/about) and things I learn, mostly in R, Python, SAS and Web Development.
+Thanks for stopping by!